mcjauregui72/CNN_MedImageClassification/README.md

 ## Terms Describing Model Performance

 The following metrics, when used together, provide a comprehensive evaluation of a model’s performance.
-That is, they communicate how accurate, consistent, and well-suited for generalization is any given model.
+That is, they communicate how accurate, consistent, and well-suited for generalization any given model is for a task.

 ### Model Accuracy